ajiwo/ratelimit/README.md

 }
 ```

-### Multi-Tier Fixed Window Rate Limiting
+### Multi-Quota Fixed Window Rate Limiting

-The fixed window strategy now supports multi-tier configurations, allowing you to define multiple rate limits that all must be satisfied for a request to be accepted:
+The fixed window strategy now supports multi-quota configurations, allowing you to define multiple rate limits that all must be satisfied for a request to be accepted:

 ```go
 import (